Football Words, Phrases, Slang & Terminology Explained

 An Italian football word that translates to “little shield” in English, it is a nickname for the Italian football championship.
 The winners of the Serie A (Italy’s top-level league) get to play their next season with the Scudetto emblem on their shirts, which consists of a shield with an Italian flag inside it.

 Second Season Syndrome

-This is a football term used to describe a team that received promotion and performed well in the previous season but haven’t performed as well in their second.
+This is a football term used to describe a team that received a promotion and performed well in the previous season but hasn’t performed as well in their second.

 A football slang term used to describe the captain of a team.
 This isn’t to be confused with the term “gaffer”, which is used to describe a manager.